 The concept is pretty basic: Eat healthy, low-fat food.
+Any fats consumed, should be healthy fats.
 Eating this way generally can help you lose weight, depending on how many calories you take in and how many you burn off.

 Exactly how your food and your genes interact, and whether that affects weight loss, isn't clear yet.